mcowan38/tswd_toronto_crime/README.md

-# Neighbourhood Crime in Toronto (2019–2024): Analyzing Crime Trends in Low, Medium, and High Socioeconomic Areas
+# The Evolution of Neighbourhood Crime in Toronto (2019–2024): A Cluster Analysis Across Socioeconomic Opportunity Levels

 ## Overview

 This paper examines how Toronto’s neighbourhood-level crime patterns evolved during the pandemic and its aftermath.
-We analyze official crime counts for Toronto’s neighbourhoods from 2019 through 2024, assessing how pre-existing social and economic inequalities shaped both shared and divergent crime trends.
-Specifically, we classify Toronto neighbourhoods into Low-, Medium-, and High-Opportunity clusters via K-means clustering on socioeconomic proxies and compare the crime trajectories of these clusters over time.
+We analyze official crime rates for Toronto’s neighbourhoods from 2019 through 2024, assessing how pre-existing social and economic inequalities shaped divergent crime trends.
+Specifically, we classify Toronto neighbourhoods into Low-, Medium-, and High-Opportunity clusters via $K$-means clustering on socioeconomic proxies and compare the crime trajectories of these clusters over time.
 The analysis, conducted in Python, utilizes the City of Toronto's neighbourhood crime data (2019–2024) and Canadian Census data (2021) attained from the Open Data Toronto Portal.

 ## File Structure